Captain Ahab: Films, television and video

 In Star Trek II: The Wrath of Khan (1982), Khan's pursuit of Captain Kirk focuses on the theme of vengeance, and The Wrath of Khan borrows heavily from Moby-Dick.
 To make the parallels clear, there is a copy of Moby-Dick in Khan's dwelling.
 Khan liberally paraphrases Ahab, with "I'll chase him round the moons of Nibia and round the Antares maelstrom and round perdition's flames before I give him up!".
 Khan quotes Ahab's tirade at the end of the novel verbatim with his final lines: "To the last I grapple with thee; from Hell's heart I stab at thee; for hate's sake, I spit my last breath at thee."

+In the 2008 video game Fallout 3, an interaction with one of the Brotherhood Outcasts at Fort Independence involves them referring to the Brotherhood of Steel's leader, Owyn Lyons, by the derogatory "Ahab Lyons" and remarking that he has lost sight of his order's mission by "chasing his Super Mutant white whale."
+The player character can pass a levelled skill check to deepen the reference to Ahab by suggesting Lyons' quest will get him killed; the Outcast member will express surprise that they know the analogy's origins.

+In the light novel series Fate/strange Fake and its later manga and anime adaptations, Ahab appears as "The Captain" as one of the manifestations of the Watcher, an entity that floats high above the ground and relays information to their master, and whose real form in turn resembles an ethereal Moby Dick.

 Captain Ahab: The Story of Dave Stieb is a 2022 four-part sports documentary by Secret Base's Jon Bois and Alex Rubenstein, about Dave Stieb, a baseball pitcher, whose pursuit of a no-hitter is likened to Ahab chasing the white whale.
 Stieb, who was not involved in the documentary's production, also noted the similarity.

+In the 2023 South Korean indie gacha game Limbus Company, Captain Ahab is a major antagonist in the fifth chapter, or "canto" of the game.
+One of the 12 main playable characters, Ishmael, gains an obsession with hunting down and killing Ahab.
+Ahab is portrayed as being blindly focused on and obsessed with killing the Pallid Whale, disregarding anyone or anything else to achieve her goal.

 Comic books

-An acclaimed version of Moby Dick and Ahab was made by the trio of Argentine artists consisting of Enrique Breccia, Leopoldo Durañona and Guillermo Saccomanno, which was released in a completed and collected graphic novel format in 1979.
+An acclaimed version of Moby-Dick and Ahab was made by the trio of Argentine artists consisting of Enrique Breccia, Leopoldo Durañona and Guillermo Saccomanno, which was released in a completed and collected graphic novel format in 1979.